NEQTO Docs

 {AWS_IOT_CORE} Instance

-.abortHttpRequest()Abort the currently ongoing HTTP request.
+.abortHttpRequest()Aborts the currently ongoing HTTP request.

-.mqttConnect()Connect to AWS IoT Core over MQTT.
+.mqttConnect()Connects to AWS IoT Core with MQTT.

 Details